Kieran-Darcy/Kieran-Darcy.github.io/README.md

-# Kieran-Darcy.github.io
+# The Garry Squad Dictionary
-Dictionary of all the Garry Squad words
+Dictionary of all the Garry Squad words.